Richard E. Deutsch Memorial Fund for Rosenwald Schools:

 How to Apply

-To discuss your project and determine if it’s a good fit for this fund, please contact our grant staff at or by email at 202-588-6277 or by email at email@example.com.
+To discuss your project and determine if it’s a good fit for this fund, please contact our grant staff by email at firstname.lastname@example.org.
 After discussing your project, we will provide information on how to access the application.